 - Zero defects: Make it first time correct

-- Zero lot size: Don’t product a batch of parts
+- Zero lot size: Don’t produce a batch of parts

-- Zero setup: Machine setup time should be zero
+- Zero setups: Machine setup time should be zero

-- Zero breakdown: Zero breakdown of the machine
+- Zero breakdowns: Zero breakdowns of the machine

-- Zero lead time: Product parts with optimum lead time
+- Zero lead time: Product parts with an optimum lead time

 - Zero handing: Stop excessive movement or handling of parts

 - Zero Surging: Keep the production plan smooth

 Difference between traditional manufacturing vs Just in time manufacturing

 |The goal is to maximize production||The goal is to optimize production|